pymike00/tinychat/README.md

 <h1>TinyChat</h1>

-*A tiny GUI client for modern Language Models*
+*A simple GUI client for modern Language Models*

 **TinyChat is built with simplicity in mind.
 Its minimalistic Python code is designed for straightforward comprehension.
 More features will likely come, but it will stay tiny.
 Promised!**
 </div>